-Watercolor and gouache—two paint types often sharing an aisle in the art supply store and often applied in similar ways.
-A common answer I hear to the question “What is gouache?” is “It‘s opaque watercolor.”
-Is it really?
+Watercolor and gouache — two paint types often sharing an aisle in the art supply store and often applied in similar ways.
+A common answer I hear to the question, “What is gouache?” is “It‘s opaque watercolor.”
+Is it really though?

 The bigger question becomes, why do we care?
 Because knowing the qualities of each can open up a wide variety of applications in all of your mixed media work.

 - Gouache paints, Turner Acryl Gouache: Opera Red, Fresh Green, Chocolate, Japanese Pale Yellow, Aqua Blue

 - Pencil for sketching

 - Watercolor paints, Holbein: Opera, Leaf Green, Cadmium Yellow Pale; Winsor & Newton: Cerulean, Caput Mortem

 - Watercolor paper 90-lb Arches natural cold press and hot press